Last Updated on

 This is the one reason that I haven’t advocated TUIfly for Americans entirely although I’d recommend it 100% for Dutchies.
 The website for booking a flight from the Netherlands to Orlando is entirely in Dutch.
 TUIairlines offers a very limited English website (for Dutch bookings) and now they don’t accept credit cards.
 (Update thanks to a lovely reader.)

 I decided to book through the Dutch website with my American credit card.
 This wasn’t possible, so I ended up booking using an external website, which I found quite frustrating.
-Now, TUI does not book through Vayama, but only international bank transfers (which are standard for the Netherlands).
-I’d recommend looking into Transferwise if you’re interested in saving money on the fees for transfers to/from the EU.
+Now, TUI is available via Vayama, but I have not had success booking through it myself recently.

 Originally, I had seen the flight for 400 euros a few months in advance, however we waited to confirm a few details and the price of our flight went up to 650 euros per person.
 I still feel that this was a really good deal considering that it was a direct flight, which gave me more time with my family.
 Note, I booked Economy tickets, so baggage was not included, and we chose to travel carry-on only.